-Watch this space for links to reports, documents and research undertaken by PAG over the last three decades.
+Watch this space for links to reports, documents and research undertaken by PAG Members.

 This report comprises research carried out over several years, looking at the probability of a Roman road running north from Barnoldswick to Long Preston.
 The line of this road runs on the high ground to the east of the River Ribble.
 Many stretches of the proposed road can be reached be means of public footpaths but several sections run over private land.

 If you are interested in the origins of Sabden and a small hamlet on its outskirts – Heyhouses, then look no further.
 Brian Jeffery’s notes may be of interest to you.
 Did you know that Sabden had a Calico Mill employing 2,000 people which was said to be the most efficient in the country.
 The activities of notable local wealthy people can also be seen.
 Read a resume of the notes of Dr Laycock and the nature of Pendleton Common and the Kings Highway.

 This relates to fieldwork carried out some years ago, when the vaccaries within the Blackburn Hundred, owned by the de Lacy family were researched.
 A vaccary is a cow pasture the main purpose of which was to provide oxen for the de Lacy estates.
 These were run on an industrial scale and have left traces in the landscape.
 The research took the form of fieldwalking to recognise any remaining features in the landscape, together with documentary evidence obtained from maps, historic records and from the Records Office at Preston.

 If anyone wants to know more about anything in the article or the Archaeological Group please e mail email@example.com

 Review of work done in this area by PAG and other local groups by one of our members Brian Jeffery.
 Brian is keen to keep members informed of what PAG and other local groups have been doing in the area of ‘The Hidden Valley’ over the past decade and has produced this illustrated Review voluntarily.